opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Rolling upgrade

 Rolling upgrades are a great option if you want to keep your cluster operational throughout the process.
-Data may continue to be ingested, analyzed or queried throughout the process.
+Data may continue to be ingested, analyzed and queried as nodes are invididually stopped, upgraded, and restarted.
 A variation of the rolling upgrade, referred to as "node replacement," is exactly the same process except hosts or containers are not reused for the new node.
+You might perform node replacement if you are upgrading the underlying host(s) as well.

 OpenSearch nodes cannot join a cluster if the cluster manager is running a newer version of OpenSearch than the node requesting membership.
 To avoid this issue, you upgrade cluster manager-eligible nodes last.